 2. Applicants must be affiliated students of the Unit for Criticism, but Unit applications can be submitted prior to the deadline.
 See our website for procedures for affiliation.

-The fellowships will be awarded soon after and applications and other materials are due at Cornell by February 1.
+The fellowships will be awarded soon after and applications and other materials are due to Cornell by February 1, 2018.
 Fellowships will be awarded by a selection committee made up of the Unit’s multidisciplinary advisory committee.
 Please note that the SCT recommends that students be in their post-coursework phase of scholarship and that preference will be given to more advanced students.
 However, all students who meet the Eligibility Criteria described below are eligible to apply.

 1. A short cover letter that includes the following information:

 a) the names of two Illinois faculty references (Please note that faculty members will not necessarily be contacted for references).

 b) the title of the six-week seminar the student would like to attend.

 2. A statement of approximately two pages single-spaced describing current scholarly interests and plans and description of how the SCT might further these goals.
 The statement should include information about courses taken in critical theory and about ongoing and projected research projects.
 It should also clarify what your current status is in your program (i.e. ABD, taking courses, etc.).
 Please be sure to connect your interests and research to the particular seminar you would like to attend.
 This is the most important part of your application.

 If your application is accepted by the Unit for Criticism, you will need to submit a truncated set of application materials to the SCT by February 1, 2018.
 (The Unit’s Sponsored Participants’ will automatically be given special consideration by the SCT)

 If you have any questions about this program, please contact Unit for Criticism Director Susan Koshy (email@example.com) after consulting the Unit's website, which includes testimonials from previous Unit students who have attended SCT.